 Read more: The green waters of Slovenia’s Vintgar Gorge

-There’s no denying Ljubljana is one of Europe’s prettiest capitals.
+There’s no denying that Ljubljana is one of Europe’s prettiest capitals.
 The old town is an atmospheric web of cobbled streets with pastel-coloured buildings topped with terracotta tiled roofs.
 Church spires and a castle perched on a hilltop look down on you.
 And flowing through the middle is the emerald green River Ljubljanica, with its tree-lined banks and pavement cafés.

-Its relaxed feel
+2. The relaxed feel

+Since then the whole historic centre has been pedestrianised, and now the only wheels allowed in are buses and bikes.
+It was controversial at the time, but it’s been such so successful that Ljubljana was named the European Green Capital in 2016.
 Five new parks have been built and 2000 trees planted, as well as setting up recycling and bike hire schemes.
 So you don’t have to go far to find a patch of green in Ljubljana – follow the grassy riverside path out of the centre, head west to the huge Tivoli Park and have a picnic on the lawns or cycle out into the forests.

 Ljubljana is a young city, both in terms of its age and its people – students make up 13% of the population.
 It’s not a place that’s stuck in the past but somewhere that’s still developing and finding its identity.
 And it definitely knows how to have a good time.
 There are plenty of bars and restaurants in the city centre, so whether you fancy a cosy cellar or waterside terrace you won’t have much trouble finding a perfect spot for a cold Union beer or glass of local wine.